LuizFernando-RO/neowisard/README.md

 #A bit about DRASiW

-DRASiW is a modification of the WiSARD model that is capable of generating what can be considered the WiSARD's mental images.
+DRASiW is an extension of the WiSARD model that is capable of generating what can be considered the WiSARD's mental images.
 What it does is to, given the label of a learned pattern, pick all information stored in the correspondent discriminator's RAMs and produce a gray-scale image based on that information.
 The greater the occurrence of an information, the darker the pixel is.

 #A bit about Transfer Learning